mikerochip/ergonomic-cpp/README.md

 ## PowerShell

 PowerShell 7.2 scripts are used for the BuildSystem.
 Definitely becoming a fan of PowerShell instead of Bash since it's cross-platform and supports M1 ARM as of 7.2!

+* Open a command prompt
+* Mac: ```brew install --cask powershell```
 * Win: ```winget install --id Microsoft.Powershell --source winget```
-* Mac: ```brew install --cask powershell```

 # Building and Running